In this article

 When isn’t credit card interest tax-deductible?

-You can't write off any credit card interest for personal purchases.
+You can't write off any credit card interest that accumulates on personal purchases.
 For example, if you need to go to the doctor and use your business credit card, you won't be able to deduct the interest you pay on this portion of your balance.
+It’s a good idea to keep your business and personal expenses on separate cards whenever possible, so consider getting a separate business credit card for strictly business expenses.

 Also, keep in mind that there are tax breaks for personal expenses like student loans.
 However, whether you pay your student loan off with a personal credit card or your business card, this counts as a personal purchase.

-As such, the interest you pay on that portion of the balance isn't tax-deductible.
-So be sure you don’t trade debt with tax-deductible interest for debt that isn’t tax-deductible.
+As such, the interest you pay on personal purchases isn't tax-deductible.
+So be sure you don’t trade credit card debt with tax-deductible interest for credit card debt that isn’t tax-deductible.

 Is interest on a business line of credit tax-deductible?

-Yes, interest charges on a business line of credit are tax-deductible as long as the loan meets the criteria established by the IRS and is used for business purchases.
-The principal amount isn't deductible, but the interest can be written off as a business operating expense, potentially leading to significant tax savings over time.
+es, interest charges on a business line of credit are tax-deductible as long as the loan meets the criteria established by the IRS and is used for business purchases.
+While the principal amount on business loans isn't deductible, the interest can be written off as a business operating expense, potentially leading to significant tax savings over time.

 How to claim business credit card interest as a tax deduction